-The Bank's regulatory capital is allocated into two tiers.
+The Bank's regulatory capital is allocated into three tiers.

-4.1 Tier 1 Capital
+4.1 Total Common Equity Tier 1 Capital

-Tier 1 Capital includes ordinary and preferred share capital, share premium (contributed surplus), retained earnings and reserves created by appropriations of retained earnings.
+Total Common Equity Tier 1 Capital ("CET 1") includes ordinary shares, share premium (contributed surplus), retained earnings and reserves created by appropriations of retained earnings.
 Within retained earnings, profits are only included where audited or reviewed by external auditors, however, losses must be taken into account, whether reviewed or not.
-A deduction from Tier 1 Capital is made in respect of goodwill.
+A deduction from CET 1 is made in respect of goodwill.
 Ordinary shares carry no right to regular dividends.
-The Bank's preferred shares are redeemable, floating rate with non-cumulative dividends.